Parents groan as school owners charge spurious fees

 Akintoye Hassan, said there were so many angles to look at the issue.

-“Those who patronise them are the elite who ought to come together and put pressure on government to provide qualitative education for all.
+“Those who patronise them-are the elite who ought to come together and put pressure on the government to provide qualitative education for all.
 But they want to show class and put their wards in such schools.’’

 What parents think

-The National President of the National Parent Teacher Association of Nigena, NAPTAN, Alhaji Haruna Danjuma, said private schools offer educational services which are commercial in nature.
+The National President of the National Parent Teacher Association of Nigeria, NAPTAN, Alhaji Haruna Danjuma, said private schools offer educational services which are commercial in nature.

 “Whoever takes his child there should be ready to bear the cost.
 My candid advice to parents is that they should know their capacity.
 Don’t go beyond your limits.
 It is the poor state of public schools that led many to patronise private ones.